 » Want to grow your HVAC business?
 Click here to get a demo.

-According to the U.S. Bureau of Labor Statistics (BLS), there are over 380,000 heating, air conditioning, and refrigeration mechanics and installers nationwide, and 1,050 work in Rhode Island.
-The BLS predicts employment to grow 5% by 2030 nationwide, and that growth rate is expected to be even higher in Rhode Island — projected at 11%, according to CareerOneStop, the U.S. Department of Labor’s job search website.
+According to the U.S. Bureau of Labor Statistics (BLS), there are over 394,100 heating, air conditioning, and refrigeration mechanics and installers nationwide, and 1,050 work in Rhode Island.
+The BLS predicts employment to grow 5% from 2021 to 2031 nationwide, and that growth rate is expected to be more than twice that in Rhode Island — projected at 13%, according to CareerOneStop, the U.S. Department of Labor’s job search website.
 There's more good news.
-Contractors are hiring according to the Associated General Contractors of America 2020 AGC-Autodesk Workforce Survey which says 60% of firms in the U.S. reported unfilled hourly craft positions.
+Contractors are hiring according to the Associated General Contractors of America 2022 AGC-Autodesk Workforce Survey which says 93% of firms in the U.S. reported unfilled hourly craft positions.